Liver Damage from Alcohol: How Your Body Can Recover

 - Juice of 1/4 of a lemon

-- Squeeze the juice of a quarter of a lemon, add the spoonful of olive oil and drink immediately.
+- First squeeze the juice of a quarter of a lemon, then add the spoonful of olive oil and drink immediately.

 - After a half an hour, drink a glass of lukewarm water and eat breakfast.